Vermandois

 Sous Lothaire.

-de sont tombeau, à coté de grand autel de l'église de St. aubin d'angers dont elle est la fondatrite" whichh roughly translates as "Adèle of Vermandois, wife of Geoffrey Grisegonelle, Count of Anjou, died in 987.
+de sont tombeau, à coté de grand autel de l'église de St. aubin d'angers dont elle est la fondatrite" which roughly translates as "Adèle of Vermandois, wife of Geoffrey Grisegonelle, Count of Anjou, died in 987.

 Under Lothair.